juxor/afaq/markdown/biblio.md

 Pannekeok, Anton, **Workers' Councils**, AK Press, Oakland/Edinburgh, 2003.

-**Lenin as Philosopher: A Critical Examination of the Philosophical Basis of Leninism**, Merlin Press, London, 1975\.
+**Lenin as Philosopher: A Critical Examination of the Philosophical Basis of Leninism**, Merlin Press, London, 1975.

 Parsons, Albert R., **Anarchism: Its Philosophy and Scientific Basis**, University Press of the Pacific, Honolulu, 2003.

-Parsons, Lucy, **Freedom, Equality & Solidarity: Writings & Speeches, 1878-1937**, Gale Ahrens (ed.), Charles H. Kerr, Chicago, 2004\.
+Parsons, Lucy, **Freedom, Equality &amp; Solidarity: Writings &amp; Speeches, 1878-1937**, Gale Ahrens (ed.), Charles H. Kerr, Chicago, 2004.

 Pataud, Emile and Pouget, Emile, **How we shall bring about the Revolution:
 Syndicalism and the Co-operative Commonwealth**, Pluto Press, London, 1990.